0xAnthony/test-infonet/README.md

 # Additional informations
+- I did not had time to add the research endpoint.

-I commited .env but we should avoid it and just commit a .env.example with placeholder data.
+- I commited .env but we should avoid it and just commit a .env.example with placeholder data.
 I did it just for the test purpose

-I got some problems running a mysql server on docker.
+- I got some problems running a mysql server on docker.
 For some reasons it didn't accepted my password and database name I was sending as env variable.

-I didn't had time to implement db creation so we have to assume it alread exists with the correct structure.
+- I didn't had time to implement db creation so we have to assume it alread exists with the correct structure.

-I also didn't had time to implement an auth system but we should keep in mind that some routes shouldn't remain accessible such as CREATE, UPDATE and DELETE.
+- I also didn't had time to implement an auth system but we should keep in mind that some routes shouldn't remain accessible such as CREATE, UPDATE and DELETE.